Ben Shapiro: Race

-He has acknowledged that African-Americans were historically victims of injustice in the United States, but does not believe in the existence of widespread systemic injustice today.
+Shapiro has stated that, while African-Americans were historically victims of injustice in the United States, he does not believe in the existence of widespread systemic injustice today.
 In 2017, Shapiro stated that "the idea that black people in the United States are disproportionately poor because America is racist; that's just not true."
 Shapiro has dismissed the idea that the United States was founded on slavery and argued that America was founded in spite of slavery.